Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 These simple animations also show how simple motions appear as histories in space-time.

-The idea of course is to use numbers to state the position of an event in an object's history.
+The idea of course is to use numbers to describe the events in an object's history.
 Let's take the 3D case (3 space dimensions):

 Now we have a system for measuring the positions of things in space, combined with many stationary, synchronized clocks (or sensors) spread out over that system to measure the time as well.
 Calling them sensors instead of clocks is useful, since they have to detect and record local events.